robot-house/node-express-boilerplate/README.md

 - Inside the server folder create `config.js`.
 This file is for any config objects, for example AWS S3 settings and will remain empty until needed

-- In your terminal (inside server folder) run `npm run server` to get server up and running with nodemon
+- In your terminal (inside server folder) run `npm run server` to get the server up and running with nodemon